aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 keyword: EV Certificate Performance
 ---

-Extended Validation (EV) certificates make websites slower and less robust, much more so than Domain Validation (DV) and Organization Validation (OV) certificates.
+Extended Validation (EV) certificates are a bad choice for web performance.
+They have a much bigger negative impact on website speed and reliability than Domain Validation (DV) and Organization Validation (OV) certificates.
-The EV certificate significantly increases TLS handshake time and therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
+The EV certificate significantly increases the time it takes to secure the connection between browser and server therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
-Perhaps more importantly, using an EV cert means the reliability of your website depends on your Certificate Authority's infrastructure: if the CA's server is down, your site is down.
+Perhaps more importantly, using an EV certificate means the reliability of your website depends on your Certificate Authority's infrastructure: if the CA's server is down, your site is down.

-Want to see just one image to know EV certs are bad for performance?
+Want to see just one image to know EV certificates are bad for performance?

 <img loading="lazy" class="responsive-ugh" src="/static/img/ev-cert-oscp-stapled-chrome-fail.jpg" width="423" height="600" alt="EV Certificate with OCSP Staple - Recovation Check Fail in Chrome">